What is QoS in business telephony

 What is the biggest worry for businesses that are considering starting to use Voice over Internet Protocol (VoIP) instead of traditional analog phones?
 The quality of calls made through the internet.
 Landlines were once the most reliable communication method out there, but they are not anymore.

 Almost the only thing businesses had to worry about when using landlines were technical issues that caused their entire phone systems to malfunction.

 VoIP, meanwhile, relies on an internet connection.
-Depending on the state of the network, it’s therefore possible to experience either crystal clear and smooth calls or several unpleasant issues such as jumbled sentences and constant buffering.
-The latter are not something you want to deal with during important business calls.
+Depending on the state of the network, it’s, therefore, possible to experience either crystal clear and smooth calls or several unpleasant issues such as jumbled sentences and constant buffering.
+The latter is not something you want to deal with during important business calls.
 Fortunately, there’s a way to significantly improve the stability and clarity of your VoIP calls so that they can be made even during heavy network traffic.
 Enter Quality of Service (Qos).